JadaClopton/jadaclopton/README.md

 I'm a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> <b>currently:</b>

- - :telescope: building and maintaining full stack applications at a mid-size company!
+ - :telescope: building and maintaining full stack applications at a startup!

- - :woman_technologist: catching up on anime, traveling through Thailand, and scrolling (a little :sweat_smile:) on TikTok in my free time.
+ - :woman_technologist: catching up on anime, traveling through south east asia, and scrolling (a little :sweat_smile:) on TikTok in my free time.

  - :seedling:  learning new skills and growing as a developer and person everyday.